Founder, Licensed Professional Counselor

-My experience counseling individuals, families, and groups began during my Master’s education, where I gained experience working with adults, adolescents, and families at the Texas State University Counseling Center, the Eating Disorder Center at San Antonio (now the Eating Recovery Center of San Antonio), and Hill Country Recovery Center (now the Eating Recovery Center of Austin).
+My experience counseling individuals, families, couples, and groups began during my Master’s education, where I gained experience working with adults and adolescents at the Texas State University Counseling Center, the Eating Disorder Center at San Antonio (now the Eating Recovery Center of San Antonio), and Hill Country Recovery Center (now the Eating Recovery Center of Austin).
 Since that time, I have served as a therapist and Outpatient Director at Austin Oaks Hospital, a Mindful Eating Program Therapist at the University of Texas - Austin, and a therapist at Sage Recovery and Wellness Center.

 I have experience working with clients in outpatient and inpatient settings who have a variety of concerns, such as: depression, anxiety, eating disorders, substance use, interpersonal relationship conflicts, problems regarding their boundaries and assertiveness, ineffective coping, stress management, life transitions, and work-life balance.
 I utilize Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) approaches to counseling.
 I completed DBT Skills Training from Behavioral Tech, LLC in 2012.

 I work primarily from a Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) framework.
 Learn more about these therapeutic approaches below.